New Covenant (politics): Acceptance speech to the 1992 Democratic National Convention

 Clinton repeatedly used the phrase "New Covenant" in his acceptance speech to the 1992 Democratic National Convention to describe economic, health care, minority rights, tax, and defense issues.
 He also said it was "a new approach to government.
 A government that offers more empowerment and less entitlement; more choices for young people in public schools and more choices for older people in long-term care.
 A government that is leaner, not meaner; that expands opportunity, not bureaucracy; that understands that jobs must come from growth in a vibrant and vital system of free enterprise."
-The term was also used in the party's 1992 platform.
+The term was also used in the party's 1992 platform, "A New Covenant with the American People", which called for a "New Covenant" demanding "greater individual responsibility" in return for a government that provides opportunity, described business as "a noble endeavor", and required welfare recipients who can work "to go to work within two years".
+Clinton also promised to fill a void created by "12 years of Republican irresponsibility and neglect" that he said had left "our people torn by divisions".

 1995 State of the Union Address

-After the Republican Party gained control of Congress in 1994, Clinton returned to the New Covenant theme in his 1995 State of the Union Address, but reframed the philosophy as a centrist approach that included smaller government, tax reductions, and less bureaucracy.
-Conservative William Kristol called the address the "most conservative State of the Union by a Democratic president in history."
-In the speech, Clinton narrowed the New Covenant to domestic policy and focused on "opportunity and responsibility" to describe his proposals on his legislative agenda, such as welfare reform.

-I call it the New Covenant.
-But it's grounded in a very, very old idea -- that all Americans have not just a right, but a solid responsibility to rise as far as their God-given talents and determination can take them; and to give something back to their communities and their country in return.
+After the Republican Party gained control of Congress in the 1994 midterm elections, Clinton returned to the New Covenant theme in his 1995 State of the Union Address.
+This time, he reframed the philosophy as a centrist approach that included smaller government, tax reductions, and less bureaucracy.
+Conservative William Kristol called the address the "most conservative State of the Union by a Democratic president in history".
+In the speech, Clinton narrowed the "New Covenant" to domestic policy and focused on "opportunity and responsibility" to describe his proposals on his legislative agenda, such as welfare reform.
+Clinton stated: "I call it the New Covenant.
+But it's grounded in a very, very old idea – that all Americans have not just a right, but a solid responsibility to rise as far as their God-given talents and determination can take them; and to give something back to their communities and their country in return.
 Opportunity and responsibility: They go hand in hand.
 We can't have one without the other.
-And our national community can't hold together without both.
+And our national community can't hold together without both."
+He added: "Our New Covenant is a new set of understandings for how we can equip our people to meet the challenges of a new economy, how we can change the way our government works to fit a different time, and, above all, how we can repair the damaged bonds in our society and come together behind our common purpose.
+We must have dramatic change in our economy, our government and ourselves."